 Home Economics skills

 Sounds so old fashioned, doesn’t it?
 But really, girls should know basic skills that will ensure them that they can function living on their own one day.
 Cooking, cleaning, sewing on a button.
-It’s not considered a dig on feminism, it’s about teaching them skills to survive on their own and not be dependent on someone else to always do things for them.
+These skills your daughter should know not considered a dig on feminism, it’s about teaching them skills to survive on their own and not be dependent on someone else to always do things for them.
 Or to pay for these basic skills, which brings us back to teaching them how money works.